Joint Laser Inter-Satellite Link Matching and Traffic Flow Routing in LEO Mega-Constellations via Lagrangian Duality: Simulation Results

 \subsubsection{Comparison with Baselines}

-We compare our method with the baseline methods in Fig. \ref{fig:plot_test_dual_optimization_vs_grid_rand}, where the network throughput is plotted against the number of satellites $I$ in the constellation.
-The results show that our method improves the network throughput by approximately $35\% 145\%$, especially for larger constellations.
-Comparing with the grid-based and random methods, our method achieves a higher network throughput by around $145\%$.
-This is because our method considers the traffic flow rates and the LISL rates jointly, while the grid-based method only considers the pointing directions of the LCTs and the random method does not consider any information.
-When compared to the maximum link rate matching method, the outperformance is around $35\%$ for larger constellations, which is because our method optimizes the Lagrange multipliers to iteratively improve the LISL matching decisions based on the flow routing and the rate allocation, while the maximum link rate matching only considers the link rates and ignores the constellation connectivity.
+We compare our method with the baseline methods in Fig.~\ref{fig:plot_test_dual_optimization_vs_grid_rand}, where the network throughput is plotted against the number of satellites $I$ in the constellation.
+The results show that our method improves the network throughput substantially as the constellation size grows.
+Among the strengthened baselines, SaTE is generally the strongest separated baseline for larger constellations, whereas DRL remains below the heuristic baselines in this varying-$I$ study.
+This is because the DRL policy is trained using a network-wise reward that is derived from the resulting traffic flow rates, which do not directly supervise how the Lagrange multipliers should be optimized to improve the matching and routing decisions.
+Thus, the DRL policy may not learn to optimize the Lagrange multipliers effectively, especially when the constellation size grows with many satellite pairs.
+Compared with +Grid, MRate, and SaTE, our method achieves a higher throughput because it iteratively updates the Lagrange multipliers to improve the LISL matching decisions together with the resulting routing and rate-allocation structure, rather than fixing the topology first.